 Appendix A, Salary Schedule

 Employees covered by these compensation guidelines shall receive an annual salary or wage as approved by the Aitkin County Board of Commissioners.
-Salary increases will take effect January 1, 2015, for all positions.
+Salary increases will take effect January $1{\mathbf{w}}$ for all positions, unless noted otherwise.